-Provision for future expenses: assumptions
+Provision for future expenses: Assumptions

 The expenses contain a degree of uncertainty in relation to the future development of the business.
-The assumptions used to determine the SII technical provisions and SCR have been set by each operating business based upon the business plan taking into account new business volumes but not any benefits arising from future acquisitions.
-No allowance has been made for expected synergies arising from the Quilter International acquisition that have not yet been delivered.
+The assumptions used to determine the SII technical provisions and SCR have been set by each operating business based upon the business plan taking into account new business volumes but no benefits arising from future acquisitions.